18F/ux-guide/_pages/research/plan.md

 ## Participants and recruiting

-<strong>We must do research with people who will actually use our services</strong>.
-Many government services support people through stressful situations.
-We learn the usability limitations of our designs when we get input from people with lived experience and diverse perspectives.

 Most of 18F’s design research depends on you directly interacting with people.
 Who those people are matters.
 Participants are the people you’ll recruit to take part in your research.
-For planning purposes, recruiting involves identifying target groups and defining your recruitment criteria relative to your research question.
+For planning purposes, recruiting involves identifying participant groups and defining your recruitment criteria relative to your research question.
+At 18F we often design for the diverse U.S. public.
+It's our responsibility to include and learn from people with a range of perspectives and a diversity of needs.
+We must ensure our products and services are accessible to everyone, regardless of their abilities.
+This means we need to consider the barriers various groups might face and include people from those groups so we can ensure access.

-### Identifying target groups
+### Identifying participant groups

-Because of the time-limited nature of 18F engagements, target groups can depend on the [type of research]({{site.baseurl}}/research/clarify-the-basics/#research-types) you're doing and where you’re at in the overall design process.
+Because of the time-limited nature of 18F engagements, participant groups can depend on the [type of research]({{site.baseurl}}/research/clarify-the-basics/#research-types) you're doing and where you’re at in the overall design process.
 For example, if you’re doing stakeholder interviews as part of a Path Analysis project, you’re likely to learn more about who you need to talk to with each interview you do.
-As a result, you can often rely on opportunistic tactics like “snowball sampling” (asking interviewees “who should I talk to next?”) instead of explicitly identified target groups.
+We recommend asking “Who else should we speak with?” in these discovery issues.
+This can help you learn of user groups whose needs should be considered.
+You might focus future rounds of research on learning from people within these user groups.

-Once you've [framed a problem [GitHub]](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement) or have otherwise centered your research around an existing service, though, it’s important that your target groups include all of the different kinds of people who may experience that problem or need to use that service.
-User profiles and personas are a good place to start; create provisional personas (that is, personas not based on research) if you need to.
+Once you've [framed a problem](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement) or research hypothesis, it’s important that your participant groups include people who represent the make-up of the public who may experience the problem or need to use the related service.
+User profiles and personas are a good place to start, if they are based on existing data.
+Revise them as you learn more about the users of your service.

+You may need multiple research plans to account for the variety of ways people may experience or navigate your design.
+The audience you're designing for may be very broad.
+It’s not always possible (or preferable) to design a single experience that meets the needs of the entire population.
+Focus on identifying the goals, behaviors, preferences, obstacles, and past experiences that might shape people’s interactions with the experience you're designing.
+If you're conducting usability tests, consider how to prototype an experience for someone who uses assistive technology.

 Consider especially:

 - People who have disabilities or use assistive technologies
 - People who have limited digital skills or low literacy
 - People who may need help using the service in question
+- People who have limited internet access

 [The Access Board's Section 508 standards](https://www.section508.gov/) require that our designs are accessible to people with disabilities.
 The best way to make sure our products and services are accessible is to design for these users from the start.
 Include people with disabilities in your user research and usability testing.
 To learn more about inclusive design, visit [Digital.gov's Accessibility for Teams](https://accessibility.digital.gov/), [18F's Accessibility Guide](https://accessibility.18f.gov/), or the TTS Accessibility guild [#g-accessibility (18F/GSA access only)](https://gsa-tts.slack.com/archives/C02BT4H5Q).

 ### Defining recruitment criteria

 Recruitment criteria specify the people you want to participate in your research.
 This depends on your research questions.
+How specific you are in defining your target audiences can differ at different stages of a project.
+When you’re just getting started with [foundational research](https://ux-guide.18f.gov/research/clarify-the-basics/#research-types), your understanding of who you need to recruit might be pretty high-level, but you’ll develop a more nuanced understanding of the unique perspectives to include as the project progresses.

 Example criteria might include:

 - A particular demographic (for example, young people aged 16 to 24)
-- A specific target group (for example, small business owners)
+- A specific audience (for example, small business owners)
-- A particular experience (for example, veterans who have recently moved home)
+- A particular experience (for example, veterans who've recently moved home)
 - A problematic situation (for example, people who suffer from opioid abuse)
 - Particular ways of accessing your service (for example, people who rely on a screen reader, use speech recognition software, or who only access the internet at a library or day center)